Atul-Kashyap/Java-Script/README.md

 Functions can be passed into other functions as parameters

 A higher-order function is a function that either accepts functions as parameters, returns a function, or both

+# Introduction to Iterators

+The built-in JavaScript array methods that help us iterate are called iteration methods, at times referred to as iterators.

+Iterators are methods called on arrays to manipulate elements and return values.

+Notice the different methods being called on the arrays:

+    .forEach()
+    .map()
+    .filter()